-How to Hire Workers in Austria
+How to Hire Employees in Austria

-Austria Employment Compliance Laws
+Austria Employment Laws

 Austria’s employment compliance laws are different from those in other countries.
 Companies with five or more employees have to set up a work council, the size of which depends on the total number of employees.
 As an employer, you need to give the work council at least one week of notice before you notify an employee of their dismissal.
 The work council can also request that the employer consult the council before dismissing the employee.